Last Updated on

 Why Your Art Isn’t Selling And How To Fix It

-How discourage do you get when you post a new painting or drawing on Facebook and you receive hundreds of likes and shares but nobody is making a purchase.
+How discouraged do you get when you post a new fine art painting or drawing on Facebook and you receive hundreds of likes and shares but nobody is making a purchase.

 Yes, likes and shares make you feel really good about your creations but they will not pay the bills or put money into your bank account.

 Before you start wasting time marketing with every shiny bells and whistle marketing strategy that you come across, take a look at what you are already doing and see if there is something you can improve on.